-Gender wage inequality has been much discussed in recent years, which does not suggest that there has been any very significant change in this issue, including medical professionals.
+Gender wage inequality has been much discussed in recent years, which does not suggest that there has been any very significant change in this issue, including among medical professionals.
 As an example, in the health market, very few women, in Brazil, hold executive positions.

 Recently, a survey carried out by the Faculty of Medicine of the University of São Paulo (FMUSP) pointed out that there is a salary difference between health professionals of different genders, even for those who perform the same functions during the same workday.